drwellss/MultronFguardian/README.md

 # 🛠️ Requirements
 - .NET Framework 4.7.2 or Above
 - Windows 11 Fully supported
-- Windows 10, Windows 8/8.1, Windows 7 Partially supported
+- Windows 10, Windows 8/8.1, Windows 7 Partially supported (You may encounter interface problems or bugs, in-case you came to me for fix, I cant help you if you dont use Windows 10)

 ## Downloads